 What is rib flaring?

-The demand for oxygen is increased in pregnancy because the basal metabolic rate and the mass of the expectant mom increase as well.
+The demand for oxygen is increased in pregnancy because of the basal metabolic rate and the mass of the expectant mom increase as well.
 It is estimated that a woman will require about 20% more oxygen than normal at term.
 She also exhales more carbon dioxide which triggers the already sensitive respiratory system to increase the respiratory rate slightly.
 Hence, it is this lowering of the carbon dioxide that leads to pregnant women to becoming breathless on activity.
-Your diaphragm will have to work harder which may result in the feeling of ‘getting a stitch’ as the diaphragmatic muscles fatigue.
+Your diaphragm will have to work harder which may result in the feeling of ‘getting a stitch’ as the diaphragmatic muscle fatigue.

 Many expectant women will experience the baby beginning to press up under her ribs and chest.
 This is the uterus ascending as the abdomen becomes stretched upward and outward with the growing baby.
 It may also make you feel short of breath.
 This ascending uterus thus progressively obstructs the descent of the diaphragm, which is needed for deep breathing.
 It can force the diaphragm upwards by at least 4cm towards the end of pregnancy.
 Hence this rising pressure pushes the rib cage out sideways and forwards, resulting in pain in the front of the lower ribs, also known as rib flare.
 This pressure on your ribs and diaphragm may also result in shoulder pain, because there are nerves in the diaphragm which can refer pain into the shoulders.